 Course Name/Description Course Number Credit Prerequisite Tenth Grade Lit/Comp (Y) focuses on a study of literary genres; the student develops understanding that theme is what relates literature to life and that themes are recurring in the literary world.
 While the focus is argumentative writing, the student will also demonstrate competency in a variety of writing genres: argument, informative/explanatory, and narrative.
 The student will engage in research, timed writings, and the writing process.
-23.0620011 1.0 2 nd -year students Honors World Lit/Comp (Y) is an accelerated college prep course designed for the student who has a serious interest in interpreting literature.
-It includes literary selections from the entire world of writers to promote proficiency through a variety of writing styles.
-It stresses organization and development of written thought.
-It includes grammar, mechanics and usage, and research skills and activities designed to enhance speaking and listening abilities.
+23.0620011 1.0 2 nd -year students Honors World Lit/Comp (Y) is an accelerated college prep course that focuses on the same standards as World Literature and Composition but has an increased emphasis on writing and critical thinking through the study of literature selections from a variety of world voices.
+Students will engage in timed writing and the writing process.
+Instruction in language conventions will occur within the context of reading, writing, and speaking.
+Students demonstrate an understanding of listening, speaking, and viewing skills for a variety of purposes.
 2 3 .
 0 6 3 0 0 0 3 Extra quality point: 0.50 1.0 2 nd -year students American Lit/Comp (Y) focuses on the study of American literature, writing modes and genres, and essential conventions for reading, writing, and speaking.
 Students develop an understanding of chronological context and the relevance of period structures in American literature in addition to the ways the period of literature affects its structure and meaning.
 Students read a variety of informational and literary texts in all genres and modes of discourse.
 While expository writing is the focus in American literature, students will also demonstrate competency in a variety of writing genres: narrative, persuasive, and technical.
 Students will engage in research, timed writing, and the writing process.
 Instruction in language conventions will occur within the context of reading, writing, and speaking.
 Students demonstrate an understanding of listening, speaking, and viewing skills for a variety of purposes.
 23.0510011 1.0 3 rd -year students